PAARKAVYB/policy-iteration-algorithm/README.md

 It has five non terminal states including starting state.

-### TRANSITION PROBABILITY;
+### TRANSITION PROBABILITY:
-The transition probabilities for the problem statement is:
+The transition probabilities for the problem statement are:

 50% - The agent moves in intended direction.